Understanding Jump Servers

-Now that the networks are in place, we can think about actually accessing the system.
-As you may recall, your three tiered application is structured something like this:
+As you may recall, your three-tiered application is structured something like this:

 Of course, administrators will need a way to reach the systems on these three networks without sacrificing the security posture of the systems running the applications.
-To accomplish this, create a virtual machine in the Mirantis OpenStack Express environment and open SSH access to just that virtual machine to allow an entry point to reach the other systems in the environment.
+To accomplish this, create a virtual machine in the Mirantis OpenStack Express environment and open SSH access to that virtual machine (and only that VM) in order to enable an entry point to reach the other systems in the environment.
 These servers are often referred to as “jump servers” or “pivot servers” in an environment.
 When considering the utilization of jump servers, there are three different ways they can be set up, and the choice you make is dependant on how you want to configure your security posture:

 Open port 22 from the internet to the Web Tier jump server, and allow the Web Tier jump server to connect to any other system in the Web Tier, as well as the Application Tier jump server on port 22.